haard7/multi-agent-fullstack-project/README.md

    `python -m postgres_da_ai_agent.main-copy --prompt "get all the products for gender Men"`

-   I have main-copy.py file to playaround which should not affect minimum viable execution I have in main. but you can
+   I have main-copy.py file to playaround which should not affect minimum viable execution I have in main.py currently main-copy.py have improved code which is executable - 6:31 PM 10/06/2024

 ## Next steps